 By Richard Rothstein

-In the last week, we’ve paid great attention to Nelson Mandela’s call for forgiveness and reconciliation between South Africa’s former white rulers and its exploited black majority.
-But we’ve paid less attention to the condition that Mandela insisted must underlie reconciliation—truth.
+We have paid great attention to Nelson Mandela’s call for forgiveness and reconciliation between South Africa’s former white rulers and its exploited Black majority.
+But we have paid less attention to the condition that Mandela insisted must underlie reconciliation — truth.
 The Truth and Reconciliation Commission that Mandela established, and that Archbishop Desmond Tutu chaired, was designed to contribute to cleansing wounds of the country’s racist history by exposing it to a disinfecting bright light.
-As for those Afrikaners who committed even the worst acts of violence against blacks, they could be forgiven and move on only if they acknowledged the full details of their crimes.
+As for those Afrikaners who committed even the worst acts of violence against Blacks, they could be forgiven and move on only if they acknowledged the full details of their crimes.

 In the current issue of the School Administrator, I write that we do a much worse job of facing up to our racial history in the United States, leading us to make less progress than necessary in remedying racial inequality.